Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition as a memory tool for your second brain.md

 #### [[Use spaced repetition as a memory tool for your second brain]]

-[[Nodes in the second brain are an abstraction of our first brain]], but there are some key differences, one of them being the way that we memorize things.
+[[A second brain should mirror how we think]], but there are some key differences, one of them being the way that we memorize things.
 We remember things by connecting them to different contexts, whether that be an acronym, a song, or just remembering something in sequence, ^[this is how we memorize long passages, we are connecting one sequence to the next: [[How memory works]]]